 Montgomery Patch, week three!

 This was a crazy one.
-Our goofy welcome video was posted on Monday, and it took off: more than 2,000 page views so far, and more than 600 recommendations on Facebook.
+Our goofy was posted on Monday, and it took off: more than 2,000 page views so far, and more than 600 recommendations on Facebook.
 Thanks to everyone who watched and commented and passed it around.

 But there was plenty of actual news this week, too.
 Here’s a rundown of five items you may have missed: